 Dutch Dakota Air Crash Print Page

 A Memorial cross was originally erected by the Army in 1942 in memory of those who perished after the crash of the Dakota which was bombed by the Japanese in 1942.
-The cross was replaced by a new monument in the 1990s.
+The cross was replaced by a new monument in the 1990s and reconstructed in 2013.

 Since the monument was severely affected by erosion, the ‘Restoration Committee Dutch Monument Carnot Bay’, led by Mr Dion Marinis and executed by the Australian Defence Force, decided to re-erect the monument, with financial support from the Shire of Broome, the Department of Indigenous Affairs and the Netherlands Embassy.
 The new monument erected in 2013 not only commemorates those killed but also commemorates the role played by Aboriginal people in rescuing survivors.